IvanaRosario/Ivana-Laba/README.md

 # SOLV-LABA PROJECTS
+## JSON Implementation
+Parsing multiple JSON files with Jackson in a Java application.
+The following JSON files were created in the resources folder to represent different entities of the class hierarchy: student.json, professor.json, subject.json, degree.json, book.json
+To handle the parsing of these JSON files, a new JsonParser class was implemented, which is responsible for reading and deserializing the JSON data into Java objects using Jackson annotations and features.
+Complex data types such as dates and lists were handled using the appropriate Jackson annotations.

 ## JAXB Implementation
 I added JAXB annotations to the classes Library, Staff, and Book, covering both Date and List types.
 I also created two new classes: